ozpoo/hci/README.md

   - Inputs
 #### Inputs Quiz
 ### Team Inputs Exercise
+#### Reflection & Planning review
+  - What devices / media / implications are you most interested in
+  - What are some ways you could apply this new knowledge to explore those implications
+  - What are 5 ideas of how you could critically explore your device / media / implications interests
 ### Web Speech API
   - SpeechRecognition
     - Receive spoken word and convert to text